Fire and rescue services

 We advise:

-Exercise a high degree of caution in Panama overall due to high levels of violent crime.
+Exercise a high degree of caution in Panama overall due to the threat of violent crime.

 Higher levels apply in some areas.